FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 Is it compulsory to provide a surveyed area certificate for the premise on lease if the landlord and tenant mutually agree on the estimated floor area?

-Landlord and tenant may mutually agree to forego the need to have a surveyed area certificate for floor area of premises 300 square feet and below.
+Landlord and tenant may mutually agree to forego the need to have a surveyed area certificate:

 Building Maintenance